-All of the electrical tests should be made using the Fluke Model 73 Multimeter and when testing peak voltage, the Peak Voltage Reading Adapter must be used.
+All of the electrical tests should be made using the Fluke Model 73 Multimeter or Fluke Model 77 Multimeter and when testing peak voltage, the Peak Voltage Reading Adapter must be used.
 If any other type of meter is used, readings may vary due to internal circuitry.
 When troubleshooting a specific component, always verify first that the fuse(s) are good, that the bulb(s) are good, that the connections are clean and tight, that the battery is fully charged, and that all appropriate switches are activated.